Lorens von der Linde: Under the House of Palatinate-Zweibrücken

-After Christina abdicated and her cousin Charles X Gustav of the House of Palatinate-Zweibrücken ascended the throne in 1654 Linde became a close confident of the king.
+After Christina abdicated and her cousin Charles X Gustav of the House of Palatinate-Zweibrücken ascended the throne in 1654, Linde became a close confidant of the king.
 That year Linde shocked the English envoy Bulstrode Whitelocke with his stories about Charles' liaisons with German women.
 Charles sent Linde to Holstein to appraise Hedwig Eleonora of Holstein-Gottorp, whom he had selected as his queen; they married in October 1654.
 Linde's barony was one of those exempted from Charles' reduction of 1655; Charles wrote a letter personally confirming the exemption on 10 August that year and Linde retained the title for life.

 Linde recruited a new regiment of foot and accompanied Charles on the Northern War of 1655–1660 against the Polish–Lithuanian Commonwealth.
-In December 1655 he was appointed to command fortresses in Pomerania and Prussia.
-In 1660 he succeeded Adolph John as commander of Swedish forces in Prussia.
+In December 1655, he was appointed to command fortresses in Pomerania and Prussia.
+In 1660, he succeeded Adolph John as commander of Swedish forces in Prussia.
 He found himself badly affected by the death of Charles in 1660 and soon after returned to Sweden.
 Linde was a supporter of Magnus Gabriel De la Gardie during factional debates in the Privy Council.
 In the war council Linde successfully advocated for reductions in the size of the army and for demolition of the fortresses in Pomerania.
 He was appointed lieutenant field marshal in 1658 and field marshal in 1665.